cadence-day-dev/blog/_posts/LossOfPossibleFuture.md

 I really got into this conversation and was quite emotional about it.
 When I reached my house, I parked my bike and took the elevator up while talking on the phone.
 I got home and sat on the couch and continued the conversation for another 10 minutes.
 When I finished, I had a feeling that something was missing, and then it occurred to me that I forgot to pick up the shirts from the basket on my bike that I parked at one of the busiest intersections in Berlin.

 I went downstairs to pick them up, but they were not there.
 I had a feeling of disappointment and the feeling of loss, minor loss relatively, but loss nevertheless.
-Then I sat down and contemplated how I can save the situation, so I decided to write this, which is both articulation of the recent thoughts and the reminder to pay attention in the future.
+Then I sat down and contemplated how I can save the situation, so I decided to write this, which is both articulation of the recent thoughts and yet another reminder to be fully present.

 The loss is never loss if one drives the situation into another useful experience.
 The same applies to time invested in pursuits that don't work out.
 It is just a question of how, where and when to divert the effort.